-Due to the COVID-19 situation, all appointments will be conducted via Zoom until further notice.
+Due to the COVID-19 situation, all appointments will be conducted online or by phone until further notice.

 Study abroad advisor appointments are intended for the following purposes:

 - Application follow-up: after a student submits a UCEAP application, they should schedule an appointment with an advisor